websanova/larapost/README.md

 The idea is to keep your blog content in the `.md` files so they can be moved around to other platforms.
 This just being one of the options.

+__ * For now this is a project for myself, if there is some interest I will work on more of the todo's.
+Otherwise I will just go along as need by for myself.__

 ## Migrations